Sanctioned Ukrainian ex-politician shot dead outside Madrid’s American school

 He was shot several times by multiple assailants on Wednesday as he was getting into a car around 9:15 a.m. local time (3:15 a.m.
 ET), a Spanish police source told CNN, adding that the assailants fled into a wooded area.
 The Madrid region’s Summa emergency services said he had three gunshot wounds, including one to the head, and he died shortly after the first ambulance arrived on the scene.

-The school sent out various urgent messages to parents following the incident, which took place shortly after school drop-off, noting that all students were safe and that the school believes the victim is the father of a student but was awaiting formal identification, a source close to the school told CNN.
+The school sent out various urgent messages to parents following the incident, which took place shortly after morning drop-off, noting that all students were safe, according to another source close to the school.
 Police cordoned off the area outside the elite school, which has just over 1,000 students from the United States, Spain and several dozen other countries.

 Portnov was sanctioned by the United States in 2021 for corruption and bribery under the Magnitsky Act.
 He was “credibly accused of using his influence to buy access and decisions in Ukraine’s courts and undermining reform effort,” according to the US Treasury Department.